ManimCommunity/manim/docs/source/guides/cameras.rst

     Group(Square().shift(LEFT), Circle().shift(RIGHT)).get_image().save("objects.png")
     image = square.get_image(camera=self.camera)

+These methods render an image from the view of a camera such that only the chosen mobject and its submobjects are drawn; anything else in the scene is ignored.

 The ``camera`` parameter allows for a different camera to be used to generate the image.
 Without it, a new default :class:`.Camera` is created.
-Only the mobject and its submobjects are drawn; pass ``camera=self.camera`` to use the scene's current view.
+To use the view of the current camera, pass ``camera=self.camera``.

 These standalone helpers are Cairo-specific; use ``scene.get_image()`` for an OpenGL scene, including its meshes.